Puberty blocker: Bone health

 A systematic review of studies investigating the long-term effects of treating precocious puberty with GnRH agonists found that bone mineral density decreases during treatment but normalizes afterward, with no lasting effects on peak bone mass.
 A review focused on the treatment of adolescents experiencing gender dysphoria found that bone health may be compromised during treatment, although the long-term outcomes of puberty suppression alone were not possible to determine.
 A separate review found that gender-affirming hormone therapy was effective at reversing the bone mineral density losses that may occur during puberty suppression.

 Access

-More than a dozen major American and Australian medical associations, as well as the World Professional Association for Transgender Health (WPATH), and the Endocrine Society generally support puberty blockers for transgender youth and have come out against efforts to restrict their use.
-In Europe, however, some medical groups and countries have taken a more cautionary stance, discouraging or limiting the use of puberty blockers.
-However, these countries have not outright banned or criminalized the treatment unlike many US States.

-Bans

 The prescription of puberty blockers has been a polarizing issue on an international scale.
-Proponents argue that there are psychological and developmental benefits of puberty blockers which may outweigh the risks associated with treatment, such as lower mental health risks, such as depression, and reduced behavioral issues.
+Proponents argue that there are psychological and developmental benefits of puberty blockers which may outweigh the risks associated with treatment.
+These benefits include lower mental health risks, lower depression, and reduced behavioral issues.
 Opponents of the use of puberty blockers argue that minors are unable to provide informed consent.

+More than a dozen major American and Australian medical associations, as well as the World Professional Association for Transgender Health (WPATH), and the Endocrine Society generally support puberty blockers for transgender youth and have come out against efforts to restrict their use.
+A few countries such as the United Kingdom have limited the use of puberty blockers.
+These countries have not outright banned or criminalized the treatment, however, unlike many US States.

+According to Transgender Europe, as of late 2024, two-thirds of European Union member states allow trans youth to access puberty blockers.
+Additionally, they noted that member states of the European Union were not moving towards bans and there was "significant disinformation around the real state of affairs" of trans-specific care, though transgender people were still often pathologized and mandated to undergo psychiatric diagnosis.